Foraging is a fun and useful hobby to have. You get to spend time in nature, learn about how plants, and you get free food out of it too.

 When you’re foraging, it is important to be patient and take your time.
 Be careful, as there can be many dangers out in nature, even if your local area looks safe.
 Be respectful of the environment and your body so that you don’t get hurt or sick while foraging or from eating wild food.

 Don’t rush the process.
 Developing foraging skills takes time.
-Everytime time you go out, you’ll learn something new.
+Every time time you go out, you’ll learn something new.
+I’ve been regularly foraging for over 4 years and I still consider myself a newbie.

 Don’t eat everything you find